-The following table provides information concerning our equity compensation plans as of June 30, 2015.
+The following table provides information concerning our equity compensation plans as of June 30, 2016.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights reflected in column (a))
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security (2)(3) holders (1) 934,112 \$ 28.67 2,000,226(4) Equity compensation plans not approved by NI/A security holders N/A Total 934,112 \$ 28.67 2,000,226

-(a) (b) (c)

-Equity compensation plans approved by

-security holders (1) 1,012,650 \$ 27.30 3,020,206 (2)(3)(4)

-Equity compensation plans not approved by

-security holders N/A

-Total 1,012,650 \$ 27.30 3,020,206

-(1)Includes shares of our Common Stock issuable upon exercise of options under our 2006 Equity Participation Plan and our 2012 Incentive Award Plan.

-- (2)These shares are available for future issuance under our 2012 Incentive Award Plan, which was approved by our shareholders on December 12, 2012.
-Upon shareholder approval of the 2012 Incentive Award Plan, we froze the 2006 Equity Participation Plan, and no further awards can be granted thereunder. - (3)Awards of restricted stock, restricted stock units or other awards that convey the full value of the shares subject to the award are counted as 1.87 shares for every one award granted. - (4)Shares subject to awards outstanding under the 2006 Equity Participation Plan that terminate, expire or lapse for any reason (up to a maximum of 2,220,000 shares) also become available for future issuance under our 2012 Incentive Award Plan.
+- (1) Includes shares of our Common Stock issuable upon exercise of options under our 2006 Equity Participation Plan and our 2012 Incentive Award Plan. - (2) These shares are available for future issuance under our 2012 Incentive Award Plan, which was approved by our shareholders on December 12, 2012.
+Upon shareholder approval of the 2012 Incentive Award Plan, we froze the 2006 Equity Participation Plan, and no further awards can be granted thereunder. - (3) Awards of restricted stock, restricted stock units or other awards that convey the full value of the shares subject to the award are counted as 1.87 shares for every one award granted. - (4) Shares subject to awards outstanding under the 2006 Equity Participation Plan that terminate, expire or lapse for any reason (up to a maximum of 2,220,000 shares) also become available for future issuance under our 2012 Incentive Award Plan.